 COVID-19 Light Rail Restart Revenue Grant Determination 2020-21

-To date, SYPTE has received £7,681,836 funding to support Supertram services during the COVID-19 Pandemic.
+As of 30 April 2021, SYPTE has received £10,886,126 in funding to support Supertram services during the COVID-19 pandemic.
 The allocated funding has been used to subsidise the costs of operating Supertram.
 Read more on service details